Are There Giant Mosquitoes in Phoenix?

 Craneflies can be beneficial to gardeners.
 Because they feed on decaying organic matter during their larval stage, they can speed up progress in a compost pile.
 Their larvae are often found in piles of wet leaves during the coldest months of the year.
 The hatched insect is most often seen during spring and summer.
 They sometimes eat the roots of certain plants, like grasses.
 Gardeners should be aware of this before they encourage these insects to make their home in a garden.

 Unlike mosquitoes, craneflies don’t bite.
 The female crane fly looks like it has a stinger, but it doesn’t.
 The elongated abdomen is just a part of its reproductive system.
 During their larval stage, these bugs only eat the roots of grass.
 Once they’re adults, they don’t eat anything at all.
 For this reason, it’s accurate to say that a crane fly literally wouldn’t hurt a fly.
 They don’t bite, sting, suck blood or carry diseases, so you can rest assured that these bugs are 100% harmless.

 Even though they’re harmless, most people would prefer to keep crane flies out of their homes.
 There are few things homeowners can do to discourage crane flies from coming to the doors of a house.
 Using yellow bug lights can keep some of them away because that color doesn’t attract them the way bright lights do.
 Turning porch lights off at night is another option, although homeowners prefer to leave them on for security.
 Screen doors can also help keep most of these bugs out of homes.
 It’s almost inevitable that the occasional crane fly will make its way indoors.
-We can help with all types of pest control in Phoenix AZ, but we can’t promise you that you’ll never find a crane fly sitting on your porch.
+We can help with all types of pest control in Phoenix AZ, including real mosquitoes, but we can’t promise you that you’ll never find a crane fly sitting on your porch.

 $50 OFF INITIAL SERVICE